 Both options will provide the academic and clinical education necessary to sit for the ARRT certification exam in CT.

 1. CT Hybrid Program: almost all RIS courses related to CT are offered online through the Salem Campus except for CT Procedures I and II, CT Image Production I and II, and CT Techniques.
 These are offered face-to-face at the Salem Campus on Tuesday evenings in the fall, spring and summer semesters.
 This type of instructional method is provided for those students who prefer a direct interaction with the instructor.

-2020 CT Hybrid Program Application
+2020 CT Hybrid Program Application are now closed.